krschmidt/krschmidt.github.com/_posts/2012-04-22-the-bahamas.md

 We turned around, with a plane full of people wondering why the captain didn't want to get stuck in the Bahamas.
 We landed about an hour later&mdash;we'd made it almost half way there.

 We parked on the tarmac for a while, while maintenance was on the plane, trying to get things fixed.
 First it was just a bad switch, but then there's an announcement that we all need to get off the plane while they power it down (without the Auxiliary Power Unit, there'd be no AC, and it was very hot in Charlotte).
 But we were allowed to leave stuff on the plane, and they'd have us back inside the plane in twenty minutes.
-No one believed them, and we all let with our carry-ons, much to the frustration of the crew.
+No one believed them, and we all left with our carry-ons, much to the frustration of the crew.
 Ironically, we deplane at our original departure gate, from before the plane switch.

 Forty minutes later, the flight board still says we're leaving twenty minutes ago.
 Then usairways.com reports that we're supposed to leave in six minutes, but arrive in the Bahamas in ten minutes.
 A flight crew boards the aircraft, and there's hope.
 But it turns out it's only because they're actually going to move us to a new aircraft, and a flight crew needs to be present while we all retrieve our stuff.
 One of the passengers asks the gate attendant, "Do we need to get our gate checked bags as well?"